New Battery New Alternator Still Not Charging (Quick Fix!)

 3. Corroded and Dirty Connection/Wiring At Battery Terminals

-One wire comes from the alternator, and the other wire is directed from the battery positive terminal to the starter motor.
-The wires from the negative terminal of the battery are directed to the engine block and chassis.
+The other wire goes from the positive terminal to the starter motor to provide power.
+The negative terminal wires connect to the engine block and chassis to complete the circuit.

 Here is how to detect the issue of corroded terminals of a car battery: